stadium-software/filter-grid/README.md

    3. SelectedFilters: Optionally provide a List of saved filters ([see saved filters](#saving-filters))

 ### Apply Button Click
+Applying filters to the full dataset and populating a DataGrid or Repeater with a reduced dataset

 1. Drag a *List* into the event handler
 2. Assign the *Label.Text* property to the List *Value* property
 3. Drag the "ApplyFilters" global script to the event handler and complete the input parameters